 Recently I have seen a couple of games on Steam which are completely story driven and follow a strict script.

-My idea with The Analyst was to have the player play in an 'infinite sandbox' mode of sorts and maybe later on add a story mode, but rethinking my approach I realize The Analyst has a great potential to deliver a great and unique story to the player.
+My original idea with The Analyst was to have the player play in an 'infinite sandbox' mode of sorts and maybe later on add a story mode, but upon rethinking my approach I realized The Analyst has much more potential to deliver a great and unique story to the player.

-Before I was worried The Analyst would not be interesting or engaging enough, but now I can see the answer to my dilemma is to add an engaging story-playthrough the player would feel engaged and immensed in, instead of just endlessly solving problems and repeating tasks.
+Before, I was worried The Analyst would not be interesting or engaging enough, but now I can see the answer to my dilemma is to add an interesting story-playthrough the player would feel engaged and involved in, instead of just endlessly solving problems and repeating tasks.

 I have decided to put The Analyst on hold, there are a couple of reasons for this decision.

 Although I might continue working on The Analyst in the future, for now development on the game has ceased completely.

 The good news is that when I will have the time again, I plan to begin development on a better, much more exciting and new game which should be more unique and fun than The Analyst.